avinal/avinal.github.io/static/content/posts/development/wakatime-readme.md

 ---
-title: How I implemented WakaTime embeddable Coding Graph GHA?
-date: 2021-02-02 21:47
-tags: [wakatime, github-action, coding]
 category: development
-image: "/images/waka.webp"
+date: 2021-02-02T21:47:00
-description: 'If you use WakaTime to track your coding activity.
+description: If you use WakaTime to track your coding activity.
 You can add that to your README as a bar graph or embed it in your blog/portfolio.
-Just add this action to any of your repositories and there you have it.'
+Just add this action to any of your repositories and there you have it.
+image: /images/waka.webp
+tags:
+- wakatime
+- github-action
+- coding
+title: How I implemented WakaTime embeddable Coding Graph GHA?
 ---

 If you use WakaTime to track your coding activity.
 You can add that to